Meet the team

 Michaela is still happy to lend a hand as a carer out in the community when necessary.

-In 2016, Tracey took on the role of care coordinator, however still regularly conducts care in our community.
-Being care coordinator, Tracey will be the voice on the end of the phone, warming you with her caring and warm nature and ready to listen to any queries you may have regarding any aspect of care.
-Tracey’s role includes coordinating our domiciliary and live in care ensuring care is delivered to the agreed times and continuity between care assistant and customer is achieved.
+In 2016, Tracey took on the role of Care Co-ordinator; however still regularly conducts care in our community.
+Becoming responsible for Live-in care packages in 2018, Tracey will be the voice on the end of the phone, warming you with her caring and warm nature and ready to listen to any queries you may have regarding any aspect of care.
+Tracey’s role includes ensuring live-in care is delivered to the agreed high standards and is responsible for co-ordinating and looking after our live-in carers.

 Page 1 of 2